danini-the-panini/mittsu/README.md

 ### THREE.js documentation (not recommended)

 Mittsu follows a similar structure to THREE.js, so you can generally use [the same documentation](http://threejs.org/docs/) for a description of the various classes and how they work.

-### Examples

-If you just want to see what Mittsu can do and how to do it, take a peek inside the `examples` folder.